AI, in the last year, became something that no tech-related conversation

 Putting e-commerce products into different environments with SceneCraft.

 Compared to text, videos and images are harder to do right from the technology standpoint.
-In terms of videos and images for marketing purposes, there is little progress.

-It is still hard to generate good-enough images for marketing campaigns that need your e-commerce product photos or use your brand colors.
+e-commerce product photos or use your brand colors.
 As for videos, it is even harder.
-We have to do all of this mostly by hand,

 even